-- Separation from an owner can cause dogs to stress
+- Separation from an owner can cause dogs bark because they are stressed.

-- Barking may also be the result of boredom and frustration
+- Barking may be the result of boredom and frustration.

-- Some breeds have a reputation for barking, and
+- Some breeds have a reputation for barking.

-The most important first step is to work out why your dog is barking.
-Once you know the symptom, you can find the cure.
-Barking can be controlled through several small behavioural changes.
-Some behavioural changes could be as small as walking your dog twice a day to relieve boredom.
+The most important step in stopping nuisance barking is to work out why your dog is barking.
+Once you know the cause, you can find a remedy.
+Excessive barking can be managed in several ways.

-Local Law No 2 (Animal Management), stipulates a person who keeps an animal must ensure it does not make noise that exceeds the following: -
+A person who keeps an animal must ensure it does not make a noise that is excessive in the circumstances and that exceeds the following:

 - total of 6 minutes in any hour from 7am to 10pm on any day

 - total of 3 minutes in any 30 minute period from 10pm to 7am on any day.